Search K

 The desired Default Numbering Scheme must be defined within the Numbering Scheme Options list as an option.

 A Vault Text Property that determines whether the document has been registered.
 This field is optional.
-Note that this field needs to use a Vault Text field type, and returns True
+Note that this field needs to use a Vault Text field type, and returns True.

-Enter in the Template Category specified and the desired file within the associated Vault Folder location to load as the default, separated by a |
+Enter in the Template Category specified and the desired file within the associated Vault Folder location to load as the default, separated by a | pipe symbol.

 Example;

-A relative category and/or file may also be used, for example;
+AutoCAD|ACAD.dwgA relative category and/or file may also be used, for example;

-The above example is using the Vault Folder Name to define the Category (so that if the Drawing Register is launched by right-clicking a folder named AutoCAD
+[Name]|[custom_DefaultFile].dwgThe above example is using the Vault Folder Name to define the Category (so that if the Drawing Register is launched by right-clicking a folder named AutoCAD, then [Name] will return AutoCAD) a pipe symbol | followed by a custom users Property Replacement mapping called [custom_DefaultFile] that maps AutoCAD from [Name] into ACAD, and then finally concatenated with .dwg.

 Note that when using advanced concatenation techniques within Default Template Category and File, that all locations must still be preloaded within Template Category / Vault Folder.
 Without a pre-programmed location, the dynamic concatenation will return blank.

-Multiple Numbering Schemes can be made available for use in the Drawing Register
+Multiple Numbering Schemes can be made available for use in the Drawing Register application.
+Create and configure a new Numbering Scheme Setup options to select in the Numbering/Register applications Numbering Scheme pick list.

 INFO